MISTLab/tls-python-object/README.md

 In advanced application, you may want to use another serialization protocol instead.
 For instance, you may want to transfer non-picklable objects, or further optimize the security of your application.

-**In particular, in `connection="TCP"` mode (i.e., with TLS disabled) over a public network, using your own secure serialization protocol is critical.**
+**In particular, in `security="TCP"` mode (i.e., with TLS disabled) over a public network, using your own secure serialization protocol is critical.**

 `tlspyo` makes this easy.
 All you need to do is code your own serialization protocol following the `pickle.dumps`/`pickle.loads` signature, and pass it to the `serializer`/`deserializer` arguments of both your `Relay` and `Endpoints`.